 include the DOI as part of the citation to the article.

-Plagiarism is defined as the use of another's work, words or ideas without attribution or permission, and representation of them as one’s own original work.
-Plagiarism may take many forms, ranging from major plagiarism (the copy-and-paste of large amounts of text), to minor plagiarism without dishonest intent (e.g. when an author uses parts of an introduction from an earlier paper) and even self-plagiarism (the reuse of significant, identical or near-identical portions of one's own work without citing the original version).
+Plagiarism is defined as using another’s work, words or ideas without attribution or permission and representing them as one’s own original work.
+Plagiarism may take many forms, ranging from major plagiarism (the copy-and-paste of large amounts of text) to minor plagiarism without dishonest intent (e.g. when an author uses parts of an introduction from an earlier paper) and even self-plagiarism (the reuse of significant, identical or near-identical portions of one’s own work without citing the original version).

 PELJ/PER is indexed/listed by the following: